 2016-17: Was named the Eastern Conference Player of the Week for the week ending Mar.
 19…led the NBA in rebounds per game and defensive rebounds per game…2015-16: Earned NBA All-Defensive Second Team honors…led the NBA in blocked shots.

-Full name is Hassan Niam Whiteside…his nickname is “Young Whiteside” because he’s always looked so young…is the son of Hasson Arbubakrr and Debbie Whiteside…has six brothers and three sisters…his father played in the NFL for the Minnesota Vikings and Tampa Bay Buccaneers and in the CFL with the Winnipeg Blue Bombers and the Ottawa Rough Riders…is active in causes which bring awareness to Autism and is inspired by his brother Nassan who is autistic…has participated in a charitable event in Miami in each of the past two years which benefitted Nassan’s Place, a non-profit corporation that is helping to make a difference in the lives of children and families affected by autism in underserved communities by providing educational and recreational programs, social outings and resources…led The Patterson School to a 34-2 record and a No. 1 national ranking as a high school senior in 2008-09…was hit by a car that was going 55 miles per hour as a 10-year old while he was walking to the store, suffering a broken leg and needed a defibrillator to be woken up after surgery…enjoys playing video games in his free time…wears size 16 sneakers.
+Full name is Hassan Niam Whiteside…his nickname is “Young Whiteside” because he’s always looked so young…is the son of Hasson Arbubakrr and Debbie Whiteside…has six brothers and three sisters…his father played in the NFL for the Minnesota Vikings and Tampa Bay Buccaneers and in the CFL with the Winnipeg Blue Bombers and the Ottawa Rough Riders…is active in causes which bring awareness to Autism and is inspired by his brother Nassan who is autistic…has participated in charitable events in Miami which have benefitted Nassan’s Place, a non-profit corporation that is helping to make a difference in the lives of children and families affected by autism in underserved communities by providing educational and recreational programs, social outings and resources…traveled to Africa in the summer of 2018 to participate in the 16th edition of Basketball Without Borders Africa and played in the NBA Africa Game 2018…led The Patterson School to a 34-2 record and a No. 1 national ranking as a high school senior in 2008-09…played at East Side High School in Newark, NJ as a junior and had his jersey (32) retired on Jan.
+18, 2018…was hit by a car that was going 55 miles per hour as a 10-year old while he was walking to the store, suffering a broken leg and needed a defibrillator to be woken up after surgery…enjoys playing video games in his free time…wears size 16 sneakers.